The original do-it-yourself travel guide to Europe SM

 Telephone Booths

-Telephone booths are not as plentiful as they should be, and unfortunately many in train stations have been sabotaged with slugs or have had the handset cut off.
+Unfortunately many phones in train stations have been sabotaged with slugs or have had the handset cut off.
 What can you do with one of those?
 If you see someone having trouble with a phone, wait in line at a booth where the person seems to be enjoying a conversation.
 That way you'll make sure that you get one that operates.

 Instructions are usually given in three or more languages or in easily understood diagrams, known as pictograms.
 The method of operation varies from country to country.
 Normally, you lift the receiver, insert some coins, get a dial tone, and then dial.
 The sound of the dial tone varies from country to country.
 Sometimes it even sounds like the American busy signal.
 Sometimes the sound of the other phone ringing sounds like the American busy signal.
 The busy signal in Europe is usually a very short repeating buzt buzt buzt.